 LED COLOR STATUS DESCRIPTION PWR/SYS Green On The Prestige is receiving power and functioning properly.
 Blinking The Prestige is rebooting or performing diagnostics.
 Red On Power to the Prestige is too low.
 Off The system is not ready or has malfunctioned.
-LAN Green On The Prestige has a successful 10Mb Ethernet connection.
+LAN Green On The Prestige has a successful 10/100Mb Ethernet connection.
 Blinking The Prestige is sending/receiving data.
-Amber On The Prestige has a successful 100Mb Ethernet connection.
-Blinking The Prestige is sending/receiving data.
 Off The LAN is not connected.
-WLAN (P- 660HW/ P- Green On The Prestige is ready, but is not sending/receiving data through the wireless LAN.
-660W) Blinking The Prestige is sending/receiving data through the wireless LAN.
+WLAN (P- 660HW only) Green On The Prestige is ready, but is not sending/receiving data through the wireless LAN.
+Blinking The Prestige is sending/receiving data through the wireless LAN.
 Off The wireless LAN is not ready or has failed.
-DSL/PPP Green Fast Blinking The Prestige is sending/receiving non-PPP data.
-Slow Blinking The Prestige is initializing the DSL line.
-On The system is ready, but is not sending/receiving non-PPP data.
-Amber On The connection to the PPPoE server is up.
-Blinking The Prestige is sending/receiving PPP data.
-Off The DSL link is down.
+DSL Green On The DSL line is up.
+Blinking The Prestige is initializing the DSL line.
+Off The DSL line is down.
+INTERNET Green On The Internet connection is up.
+Blinking The Prestige is sending/receiving data.
+Off The Internet connection is down.